MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/faq/translating-payment-methods.md

 4. Select the **MultiSafepay** module.
 5. Select the **Language**.
 6. Click **Modify**.
-7. On this page you can make the required translations
+7. Enter the required translations.

 In the specific case of the translations of the names of the payment methods: